John Gisborne: Life

+His wife was painted by Joseph Wright of Derby in 1755.
+Joseph Wright's father was a good friend of his father, Thomas Gisborne.
+He gave the painter three guineas.
+He was one of the first people to give Joseph Wright a paid commission.

 Gisborne exercised political influence in Derby which he appears to have used on behalf of the Cavendishes for many years.
 He stood for Derby at a by-election on 30 January 1775 probably supported by Cavendish.
 He was returned as Member of Parliament, but petitions were submitted complaining that he exercised undue influence over the mayor.
 As a result of these, he was unseated on 8 February 1776.

 Gisborne died on 13 February 1779, aged 62.
 His son Thomas was a clergyman and abolitionist, his son John was a poet and his daughter Temperance married Sir Hugh Bateman 1st Baronet.